-The next group of programs (Afflerbach et al., 2008; Bear et al., 2008; Beck et al., 2008) retained the same types of words (i.e., decodable) and a similar rate of introduction as the copyrights of the early 2000s.
-A crucial change from 2000 to 2008 was when students were asked to read the first texts of the programs.
-Starting with the programs that followed No Child Left Behind (NCLB; U.S. Congress, 2002), formal reading instruction in the core reading programs moved from first grade to kindergarten.
+The most recent reading program copyrights (Afflerbach et al., 2008; Bear et al., 2008; Beck et al., 2008) retain the same types of words (i.e., decodable) and a similar rate of introduction as did the copyrights of the early 2000s.
+What has changed from 2000 to 2008 is when students are asked to read the first texts of the programs.
+Formal reading instruction in the core reading programs now begins in kindergarten.

 Analyses of core programs from the late 1980s show no reading texts for kindergartners.
-At most, the reading readiness workbook used in kindergarten had some pages that could be folded into a small booklet (Hiebert & Papierz, 1990).
+At most, the reading readiness workbook used in kindergarten had some pages that could be folded into a small booklet (Hiebert & Papierz, 1990; Morrow & Parse, 1990).
 In an observational study of kindergarten reading instruction, Durkin (1987) reported that the majority of teachers emphatically stated no when asked whether reading should be taught in kindergarten.
-Instead, these teachers believed that children should be taught to match letters to sounds, but not be involved in formal reading instruction.
+They believed that children should be taught to match letters to sounds but should not be involved in formal reading instruction.

-In the early 1990s, publishers added big books for read-along sessions to the kindergarten components of their reading programs (Allington et al., 1993).
+In the early 1990s, publishers added big books to be used for read-along sessions to the kindergarten components of their reading programs (Allington et al., 1993).
 A set of decodable texts was also included in the early 2000 kindergarten program copyrights (Afflerbach et al., 2000; Cooper et al., 2002), but these books were not the primary focus of instruction.
-Thus, by the 2007 Texas textbook adoption (Texas Education Agency, 2005) and the 2006 call for new texts in California (California State Board of Education, 2006), formal reading instruction in kindergarten was a given.
+By the 2007 Texas textbook adoption (Texas Education Agency, 2005) and the 2006 call for new texts in California (California Board of Education, 2006), formal reading instruction in kindergarten was a given.

-The data on the kindergarten components of the 2008 copyright in Table 4 show that texts for exit-level kindergarten are highly decodable, with 80% of the words having simple vowel patterns.
-In the entry-level texts, accommodations include a high percentage of words that start with the featured initial consonants (e.g., muffin, mittens) and do not follow the CVC pattern that dominates the exit-level kindergarten texts.
-Texts for the kindergarten exit level are also substantially shorter than were texts for first-graders in previous copyrights.
+The data on the kindergarten components of the 2008 copyright in Table 4 show that texts for exit-level kindergarten are highly decodable, with 80% of the words having simple vowel patterns (Juel & Roper/Schneider,1985).
+In the entry level texts, accommodations include a high percentage of words that start with the featured initial consonants (e.g., muffin, mittens) and do not follow the CVC pattern that dominates the exit-level kindergarten texts.
+Texts for the kindergarten exit-level are also substantially shorter than were texts for first-graders in previous copyrights.
 At the same time, expectations for first graders' reading abilities are higher, as is evident in the substantially longer average entry-level text.